AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::PrepayInstance.md

       "Type": "String",
       "Description": "current zone to create the instance."
     },
+    "HpcClusterId": {
+      "Type": "String",
+      "Description": "The HPC cluster ID to which the instance belongs."
+    },
     "VSwitchId": {
       "Type": "String",
       "Description": "The vSwitch Id to create ecs instance."